-In light of the uncertain and rapidly evolving situation relating to the spread of the COVID-19 pandemic, the Corporation has taken temporary precautionary measures intended to help minimize the risk of the virus to its employees which could negatively impact its business.
-We are temporarily requiring all employees to work remotely, have suspended all non-essential travel worldwide for our employees, and are discouraging employee attendance at industry events and in-person work-related meetings.
-While we have a distributed workforce and our employees are accustomed to working remotely or working with other remote employees, our workforce is not fully remote.
-Our employees travel frequently to establish and maintain relationships with one another and with our customers and some of our business processes assume that employees can review and sign documents in person.
-Although we continue to monitor the situation and may adjust our current policies as more information and guidance become available, temporarily suspending travel and doing business in-person could negatively impact our marketing efforts, challenge our ability to enter into customer contracts in a timely manner, slow down our recruiting efforts, or create operational or other challenges as we adjust to a fully-remote workforce, any of which could harm our business.
-The extent to which the COVID-19 and our precautionary measure may impact our business will depend on future pandemic developments, which are highly uncertain and cannot be predicted at this time.
+In light of the improvement to the situation relating to the spread of the COVID-19 pandemic, the Corporation has relaxed temporary precautionary measures intended to help minimize the risk of the virus to its employees which could negatively impact its business.
+All employees are now on hybrid arrangement that allow them to work in the office or remotely from home.
+We have started to resume more travel worldwide for our employees, and employee can attend industry events and in-person work-related meetings.
+We continue to monitor the situation and may adjust our current policies as more information and guidance become available.
+The extent to which the COVID-19 pandemic and our precautionary measure may impact our business will depend on future developments, which are highly uncertain and cannot be predicted at this time.